a division of Visual Diagnostics LLC

 But not to worry, in over a decade of using US Mail international shipping (with many thousands of packages shipped in that time), there has only been one item that was lost or mis-delivered.
 Priority Mail International is advertised as 6-10 (business) days typical delivery and it seems that is indeed the "typical" delivery time.
 However, "typical" is sort of like an average and sometimes things might take a few weeks to arrive.
 After all, if you have 4 items arrive in 6 days and one item take 26 days, you have an average delivery time of those 5 items as 10 days (i.e. 4 x 6 = 24, 24 + 26 = 50, 50 / 5 = 10 days average time).
 We have seen on rare occasions it take 5-6 weeks to deliver items.
 And realize that these are "business days", not calendar days.
 So weekends and holidays do not count.
 And also realize you are dealing with 2 countries, the US and your country and there may be different holidays in play there.

+.
+And send any feedback on this issue to the Paypal support folks in your country.
 The default shipping method, as noted above, is via US Mail, typically Priority Mail International or First Class Mail International.
 Tracking on those shipping methods is somewhat limited.
 Why is that?
 Well, because they technically do not offer a "tracking" service for that class of shipment, at least officially.
 What substitutes for "a tracking number" is the number off the customs label which does get entered into the USPS.com computer system when the shipping label is generated.
 Some times, the bar code on the customs form does get scanned at various points through the shipping process, some times it does not.
 Since it is not an official tracking feature, there is no guarantee that this bar code will be scanned nor that the scanned data (if it is scanned) is passed back to the USPS.com tracking system.
 Some times it is, some times it is not.
 If this bothers you, you can select the Express Mail International shipping option (at an additional cost) and have real tracking information and insurance plus typically a faster shipping time, depending on country.

 Your best option for tracking your package once it leaves the US, is to try accessing your country's postal service on-line tracking system.
 There will be a dead zone as the package transits first US out-going customs and your country's in-coming customs services, but once it enters your country's postal service, it is most likely to show up on this tracking system.
 This will also be more accurate as there might be some degree of information loss or distortion on any information passed back to the USPS.com tracking system.
 For example. if the tracking status states in your country's postal service do not match those in the USPS.com system, they may be displayed incorrectly on the USPS.com system.